salesforce/lwc-rfcs/text/0000-dynamic-import-hints.md

 implementation: 228
 ---

-# Hints Authoring Syntax and Its Metadata
+# Hints Syntax and Its Metadata

 ## Summary
 This RFC suggests authoring syntax for specifying dynamic import hints and describes its metadata shape.